awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 + Key: `Content-Encoding`
 + Value: `gzip`

-For more about adding these values to Amazon S3 metadata, see [How do I add metadata to an S3 object?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-object-metadata.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more about adding these values to Amazon S3 metadata, see [How do I add metadata to an S3 object?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-object-metadata.html) in the *Amazon Simple Storage Service User Guide*\.

 Import the gzip file into your RDS for PostgreSQL DB instance as shown following\.